brucemack/WARS-Birdhouse/README.md

 * AREDN (Amateur Radio Emergency Mesh Network): A cool system that leverages WIFI technology to create off-grid IP networks that support emergency communications.
 The WARS Birdhouse project uses a different wireless technology and is not interoperable with the ARDEN system.
 ARDEN is designed for much higher bandwidth.
 See https://www.arednmesh.org.
 * LoRaWAN: A cool system that uses LoRa stations organized in a star topology.
 The hub of each star is a gateway to the public internet.
-This project is not related to LoRaWAN in any way.
+This technology uses encryption and is not legal for amateur projects.

 Hardware Overview
 =================